 I once heard that there’s at least one off duty police officer on any busy street you’re walking along, at any given time.
 And that got me thinking: that’s quite a few police officers!
 As a result, it would stand to reason that there are also plenty of stations, call boxes and the like to house all of these officers.
 And it turns out that some of them are located in the most unlikely of places, like the one we’re discussing today.

 For, located in the very middle of Trafalgar Square, no less, you’ll find London’s smallest police station.
 Blink and you might miss it.
 It’s easy to pass by without even noticing this oddity.
-But then again, the police station is disguised to look like a lamp post.
+But then again, the police station is disguised to look like a lamp post and is easily one of the best secret spots in London.

 Wanting to see this historical curiosity for myself, I set about trying to find it.
 Approaching from the Canada House side of the square, I passed children playing on the lions and people dipping their fingers in the fountains.
 Luckily, I didn’t need detective skills of my own to find the station and the police ‘lamp’ soon came into view.
 It may be disguised a lamp, but it’s also the only lamp in the square wide enough to fit a person (and a little equipment).
 Want exact directions?
 Well, I’ll let you figure that one out for yourself…